Faisalmalik01/Faisalmalik01/README.md

 ### Full-Stack MERN Developer

-Building scalable web applications with the MERN stack and exploring AI-powered software.
+Building scalable web applications with the MERN stack and integrating AI into modern applications.

 <p>
   <a href="https://faisal-malik.vercel.app">Portfolio</a> •